 For many years now, I have watched with deep dismay how a considerable proportion of the many millions of Indians that live on less than a dollar a day spend much of their income on tobacco products, chewing, smoking, or both.
-Most of these people eat once a day, and many of them will choose to forgo that meal if necessary to buy tobacco.
-Sooner or later, this leads to a miserable death, more often than not, from oral cancer.
-It is not surprising that given a lack of awareness or concern for the effects of tobacco use, combined with a lack of resources for health care, oral cancer takes a staggering toll.
-The problem is aggravated still further by the fact that, within a few years, India is poised to pass China as the world’s most populous nation, with the highest oral cancer rates in the world.
+Most of these people eat only once a day to have enough money to buy tobacco.
+Eventually this leads to a miserable death from oral cancer for many.
+It is not surprising that oral cancer takes a staggering toll due to a lack of awareness or concern for the effects of tobacco use, combined with a lack of resources for health care.
+The problem is aggravated further by the fact that, within a few years, India is poised to pass China as the world’s most populous nation, with the highest oral cancer rates worldwide.

-My education in India was a sustained immersion experience in dentistry that lasted from September 2004 to May 2013, with the last three years spent earning my Masters's Degree (MDS) in Oral Medicine and Radiology, passionately working towards securing a residency in this challenging and highly competitive field.
-My quest to learn more about dentistry was advanced when I started learning about advanced modalities and radiographic techniques for the entire head and neck region, digital Orthopantomogram (OPG), CBCT, MRI, and radiotherapy for cancer patients.
-Posting in the Cancer Department of a government hospital, one of the biggest in Asia and a major western regional center for cancer treatment and diagnosis in India has been the highlight of my life.
-I also worked as a volunteer in India, providing oral submucous fibrosis (OSMF) treatment cure.
-After, people who cannot open their mouths because of tobacco chewing.
+My education in India was a sustained immersion experience in dentistry that lasted from September 2004 to May 2013, with the last three years spent earning my Masters's Degree (MDS) in Oral Medicine and Radiology.
+I learned about advanced modalities and radiographic techniques for the entire head and neck region, digital Orthopantomogram (OPG), CBCT, MRI, and radiotherapy for cancer patients.
+Posting in the Cancer Department of a government hospital, one of the biggest in Asia and a major Western regional center for cancer treatment and diagnosis in India, has been the highlight of my life.
+I also volunteered in India, providing oral submucous fibrosis (OSMF) treatment for those patients who cannot open their mouths because of tobacco chewing.

 Before moving to the USA, my professional duties with the Gujarat Cancer Research Institute as an Oral Diagnostician and Maxillofacial Radiologist included diagnosing pre-cancerous and cancerous lesions of oral structure.
-Always acutely conscious of the fact that patients do not usually show symptoms of oral cancer at the initial stage, I was keenly aware of the life-death nature of what I was doing.
-As soon as I graduated from my Master’s Program in Oral Medicine and Radiology, I was busy doing biopsies of countless patients suspected of having oral cancer.
-After residency, I enjoyed working as an Assistant professor teaching India’s dentists of tomorrow.
+Always acutely conscious that patients do not usually show symptoms of oral cancer at the initial stage, I was keenly aware of the life-death nature of what I was doing.
+As soon as I graduated from my master's program in Oral Medicine and Radiology, I was busy doing biopsies of countless patients suspected of having oral cancer.
+After my residency, I enjoyed working as an Assistant professor teaching India’s dentist of tomorrow.

 In addition to never failing to attend as many conferences as possible, I have published several articles and am devoted to lifelong learning, research, and publication.
-Most of my research has been concerned with Salivary Glucose levels in Diabetic Patients.
-I look forward to further research in this area, improving our unique abilities to care for diabetic patients.
+Most of my research concerns salivary glucose levels in Diabetic Patients.
+I look forward to further research, improving our unique abilities to care for diabetic patients.